netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 At this point, a client updates metering-enabled to false.
 This causes the when-expression on energy-tracing to turn false, removing the leaf entirely.
-This counts as a configuration change, and the s-txid MUST be updated appropriately.
+This counts as a configuration change, and the s-txid must be updated appropriately.

 ~~~ call-flow